 Position of baby at 19 weeks pregnant

 This is the stage in the pregnancy when you might be excited because you can get to know the sex of upcoming bundle of joy.
 The baby has grown enough that the lungs start forming.
-He is the size of a mango, measuring 6 inches and weighing in at around half a pound.
 The skin is also getting plenty of protection from the vernix caseosa, preventing it from becoming so wrinkled due to being in soaked in amniotic fluid for so long.

 Because he’s in so much space, the baby floating around.
 Most of the time, however, the baby’s head will be up towards your chest with the feet extending to the bottom of the uterus.

 There are lots of exciting things going on during your baby’s 19-week fetal development.
 The first hair appears on the baby's head, and the brain areas responsible for the senses — tactile, gustatory, olfactory, visual and auditory — are developing rapidly.